Govert History, Family Crest & Coats of Arms

 - Schüller Govert, Dutch-American author

-- W. H. Govert, American Democrat politician, Alternate Delegate to Gold Democrat National Convention from Illinois, 1896
+- W. H. Govert, American Democratic Party politician, Alternate Delegate to Gold Democrat National Convention from Illinois, 1896

 - Gabriel Govert (1645-1688), Dutch Golden Age landscape painter